qltes/qltes/README.md

 # Qltes: About Me

-Im qltes, and i make mods for a monkey game, i am usually always willing to make mods and im willing to take requests if i can do it.
+I'm qltes, and I make mods for a monkey game, I am usually always willing to make mods and I'm willing to take requests if I can do it.

 # Discord: https://discord.gg/eAFWeGFDYB

 Join and you can talk to me :)

-# Languages i know
+# Languages I know

 - Lua
 - Python